umlittlethings/openmusic_api_v2/README.md

 # OpenMusic API

-A simple RESTful API for managing music albums and songs, built with Node.js, Hapi, and PostgreSQL.
+A simple RESTful API for managing music albums, songs, users, authentication, and playlists, built with Node.js, Hapi, and PostgreSQL.

 ## Features

 - CRUD operations for Albums and Songs
+- User registration and authentication (JWT)
+- Playlist management (add, view, delete playlists and songs in playlists)
-- PostgreSQL database with migrations
+- PostgreSQL database with migrations and foreign key constraints
 - Input validation with Joi
 - Environment variable support with dotenv
+- Error handling for validation, authentication, authorization, and server errors

 ## Requirements